naira24/SQL-DWH/📊 Case Study_ DC Industries Sales Data Analysis 📈 (1).md

 # 📊 SQL Data Warehouse (DWH) Project 📈

 This repository showcases a comprehensive SQL Data Warehouse (DWH) project, focusing on data analytics principles from exploratory data analysis (EDA) to advanced analytics.
-The project aims to demonstrate robust data handling, transformation, and insightful reporting capabilities using SQL.
+The project aims to demonstrate data handling, transformation, and insightful reporting capabilities using SQL.

 ## 🏛️ Data Warehousing (DWH)